abrar2030/Fluxora/infrastructure/README.md

 - **Alerts**: Compliance violation alerts
 - **Metrics**: Compliance KPIs and metrics

-## 📞 Support and Contacts

-### Team Contacts

-- **Platform Team**: platform-team@fluxora.com
-- **Security Team**: security-team@fluxora.com
-- **Compliance Team**: compliance-team@fluxora.com
-- **Operations Team**: ops-team@fluxora.com

-### Emergency Contacts

-- **24/7 On-Call**: +1-555-FLUXORA
-- **Security Incidents**: security-incidents@fluxora.com
-- **Compliance Issues**: compliance-urgent@fluxora.com

 ## 📄 License

-This infrastructure code is proprietary to Fluxora and subject to internal licensing terms.
+## This infrastructure code is proprietary to Fluxora and subject to internal licensing terms.

-## 🔄 Version History

-- **v1.0.0** - Initial comprehensive infrastructure implementation
-- Enhanced security and compliance features
-- Financial standards compliance (PCI DSS, GDPR, SOC 2)
-- High availability and disaster recovery
-- Comprehensive monitoring and logging
-- GitOps-based deployment automation

----

-**Note**: This infrastructure has been designed and implemented to meet the highest standards of security, compliance, and operational excellence required for financial services platforms.